Life Along the Trail

 Researchers and healthcare providers are now focusing more on the social determinants of health—the economic and social conditions under which people live that impact their health.
 Social determinants are the primary drivers of why people remain healthy or become ill.
 Because most of life happens outside the doctor’s office or hospital, our conversations about health should be not limited to medical treatment.

 Many residents of Central Indiana live in neighborhoods that are considered “food deserts,” with no grocery stores within two miles of their home.
 Mass transportation is limited.
 Many neighborhoods lack “walkability,” where there are no sidewalks, and the ones that exist “don’t go anywhere. ” In other areas, residents may be fearful of crime and reluctant to leave the house.
 The internet provides many opportunities to shop online, register for services or do research, but what if Wi-Fi is not available, or you cannot afford it?
-What benefit is health insurance if there are no healthcare providers in your area?
+If there are no healthcare providers in your area, what benefit is health insurance?
 What happens if you have no family members nearby to offer support and assistance?

 CICOA works with many community partners to address these challenges.
 We participate in community coalitions, including the Indy Hunger Network,and Health By Design to help promote healthy living.
-We partner with healthcare providers and insurers and community organizations to coordinate access to services for our mutual clients and promote better health outcomes.
+CICOA partners with healthcare providers, insurers and community organizations to coordinate access to services for our mutual clients and promote better health outcomes.
 We advocate for public policies that promote a better quality of life for Hoosiers of any age.
 And we celebrate the successes of older adults, people with disabilities and family caregivers in meeting their personal goals.

 CICOA’s focus on the triple aim in healthcare (better health, better care and lower costs) is based upon our understanding of the impact of social determinants of health.
 CICOA is not a healthcare provider.
 We don’t own a hospital or dispense medications or provide medical treatment.
 But the services we provide help promote independence, dignity and quality of life of older adults, people of any age with a disability and the people who care for them.
 These include access to quality care, good nutrition, affordable and accessible housing, and supports for family caregivers.
 Here are a few examples:

-• A Flourish care manager works with one of her clients to get her medications.
+- A Flourish care manager works with one of her clients to get her medications.
 Her health plan covers the prescription, but she has no way to get to the pharmacy.
-Together, they find pharmacist who delivers.
+Together, they find a pharmacist who delivers.

-• An options counselor in the Aging & Disability Resource Center works with a new retiree to review Medicare Advantage plan options to find a plan that offer the best coverage for his medical treatment.
+- An options counselor in the Aging & Disability Resource Center works with a new retiree to review Medicare Advantage plan options to find a plan that offers the best coverage for his medical treatment.